Tejees/ProjectAzureBOT/Proejct-Azure.md

     ![image](https://github.com/user-attachments/assets/0f63a5fd-b226-4ee8-8805-3f0b8c2acf9c)

-## Task 3: Create Communication services
+## Task 3: Deploy Code in visual studio

 1. Navigate to the link mentioned below and downlaod and extract the file in your machine.